-Below you'll find a list of top Austin attractions, sightseeing destinations, tours, museums, and other things to do in Austin that both locals and visitors love.
+Below you'll find a list of top things to do in Austin, Texas featuring Austin sightseeing, attractions, tours, museums, and more that locals love just as much as visitors!

 One of the first tours to show visitors around town and the only land and water tour available, Austin Duck Adventures is one of the most popular tours in town.
 The tour starts at the Austin Visitor Center at the corner of 4th and Red River in downtown Austin.
 It drives along 6th street, up Congress where you get great views of the Texas Capitol and then on to Lake Austin where you drive straight into the water and float around before heading back.
 Tours run 7 days a week.

-4. Break Out of Prison at the Escape Game
+4. Break Out of Prison + More at the Escape Game

-Located in downtown Austin next to the Austin Visitor Center, this is Austin's #1 Escape Game.
-You and your friends will get locked in a room and given some clues to help you figure out how to ESCAPE!
-The Austin location has 5 different rooms to choose from including The Heist, Goldrush, Playground, Classified, and our favorite Prison Break.
+Located downtown next to the Austin Visitor Center, this is the #1 escape room in Austin.
+You and your friends will work together to find clues and overcome challenges to ultimately complete a mission and ESCAPE!
+The Escape Game has 5 different adventures to choose from including The Heist, Gold Rush, Playground, Classified, and our favorite - Prison Break.

 Located about 25 north of Austin lies Inner Space Caverns.
 You and your friends, family, or crew can tour below the ground and explore a natural cavern formed millions of years ago beneath one of Texas' busiest interstate highways.
 Inner Space Cavern is filled with history, mystery and chemistry!
 This all season activity caters to large groups and offers one of the most engaging afternoon activities in Texas.

 13. Get Lost in the Bob Bullock Museum

 The Bob Bullock Texas State History Museum offers 3 full floors of exhibits featuring everything about Texas.
 This is also home to the first and best Austin Imax Experience that routinely shows current hit movies alongside some 3D staples.